migoox/genome-downsampler/README.md

 ```

 #### OR-Tools
 Many package managers does not provide OR-Tools library.
-In order to install it on your machine, download the appropriate binaries from [here](https://developers.google.com/optimization/install/cpp/binary_linux) and extract the files.
+To install it on your machine, download the appropriate binaries from [here](https://developers.google.com/optimization/install/cpp/binary_linux) and extract the files.

 Now, supposing that `ORTOOLS_DIR_NAME` represents the path to the extracted directory, use the following commands: